 If you want to, you can check how much good quality data the Alice NightOne device collected during your HSAT.
 Only do this in the morning after you finish your HSAT.
 Follow the instructions below.

 - Press and hold the user button until the good study indicator flashes.
 This means the device is no longer recording.

 - Wait at least 1 minute.

-- Briefly (for fewer than 5 seconds) press the user button.
-Then, release the user button.
+Briefly (for less than 5 seconds) press the user button.
+Then release the user button.
 The good study indicator will be displayed on top of the Alice NightOne device.

 - If all 4 parts of the good study indicator are green, 100% of the data collected is good quality.